 Some more Tips for Carnival

-Since almost all ATM machines run out of money on the Saturday or the Sunday, make sure you have enough to last you until Wednesday when they open again.
+Most of the ATM machines run out of money on the Saturday or the Sunday.
+Make sure you have enough to last you until Wednesday when they open again.
 Then, arranging everything through a hotel is safe, but also expensive.
 Comparing prices with a travel agent is advisable.
-And last but not least, most all Brazilians you meet will say that all prices you pay are way too expensive.
+And last but not least, most all Brazilians you meet will say that prices are way too expensive.
 Don’t worry, it’s a cultural characteristic.
-Asking them if they can help you to find that cheap apartment or those almost free Carnival costumes will make 95% of them change the subject.